northpolesec/remote-risk-engine-plugin-demo/README.md

 ```

 After unmarshaling the `PluginAuthzRequest` you can find all of the details
-about the binary in the `Blockable` field.
-This contains all of the attributes
+about the binary in the `blockable` field.
+This contains a subset of the attributes
 Santa has recorded at the time of execution, including signing information.

-Each request has a transaction ID (`TxId`) field and all responses are expected to have the same value in their transaction ID field.
+Each request has a transaction ID (`tx_id`) field and all responses are expected to have the same value in their transaction ID field.

-Each `PluginAuthzRequest` also contains a Deadline that the plugin must respond
+Each `PluginAuthzRequest` also contains a `deadline` that the plugin must respond
 with a `PluginAuthzResponse` before to be considered.
 Failure to respond within
 the deadline will be treated as a if the plugin had responded with a deny
 decision.